 Elevated levels of serum erythropoietin (EPO) occur in patients with anemias due to increased red cell destruction in hemolytic anemia and also in secondary polycythemias associated with impaired oxygen delivery to the tissues, impaired pulmonary oxygen exchange, abnormal hemoglobins with increased oxygen affinity, constriction of the renal vasculature, and inappropriate EPO secretion caused by certain renal and extrarenal tumors.
 Normal or depressed levels may occur in anemias due to increased oxygen delivery to tissues, in hypophosphatemia, and in polycythemia vera.

-No special preparation is needed for Erythropoietin.
-Inform your doctor if you are on any medications or have any underlying medical conditions or allergies before undergoing Erythropoietin.
-Your doctor depending on your condition will give specific instructions.
+Inform your doctor if you are on any medications, have any allergies or underlying medical conditions before your Erythropoietin.
+Your doctor will give specific instructions depending on your condition on how to prepare for Erythropoietin.